A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Cross-Document Standard Deviation

+where $n_K$ is the total number of tokens in the $n^{th}$ document.
+Next, we normalize the cross-attention for all documents as:

-Finally, we can obtain the CDS score for the $i^{th}$ token by:
+Then, we can obtain the CDS score for the $i^{th}$ generated token over the source documents by:

-For ease of denotation, we do not specify the $i$ value in Eqn.\ref{eqn:sum_weights} and Eqn.\ref{eqn:norm_weights}, but the set of weights $\{w_{n,0}$, ..., $w_{n,k}\}$ are specific to the $i^{th}$ token.
-We can obtain a single CDS value for each test instance by averaging the CDS values for all generated tokens.
+Note that for ease of denotation, we do not specify the $i$ value in \Cref{eqn:sum_weights} and \Cref{eqn:norm_weights}, but the set of weights $\{w_{n,0}$, ..., $w_{n,k}\}$ are specific to the $i^{th}$ token.
+Finally, we can obtain a single CDS value for each test instance by averaging the CDS values for all generated tokens.

+We can calculate for both the ``BART+HED'' and ``BART'' models over the same test input, then divide the CDS value of ``BART+HED'' by that of ``BART'' to obtain the relative CDS value.
+Our relative CDS value provided \Cref{fig:dec_attn} is the average of all 200 analyzed examples.